Photographed all over

-Over the past four years we got so SO many emails, direct messages and comments with questions about traveling Iceland that we just couldn't keep up with answering them, anymore.
+Over the past four years, we got so SO many emails, direct messages, and comments with questions about traveling Iceland that we just couldn't keep up with answering them, anymore.
 Even though we tried to provide as much information as possible on our old blog it felt like it was never really enough.
-Or at least not well-enough organised for you guys to find exactly what you've been looking for.
+Or at least not well-enough organized for you guys to find exactly what you've been looking for.
 So with a brand-new website design and the blog completely switching over to Iceland related topics we feel it is about time to revamp our good old Iceland guide for one last time and to make sure that this time you will find absolutely ALL the answers to your questions.
-Throughout this extremely extensive Iceland travel guide we will provide links to our in depth articles about everything you might be interested in so that you will hopefully leave 'Dear Heima' with the information you've been seeking.
+Throughout this extremely extensive Iceland travel guide, we will provide links to our in-depth articles about everything you might be interested in so that you will hopefully leave 'Dear Heima' with the information you've been seeking.
 If not, you can always shoot us an email or reply to our newsletter so that we know what other topics to cover in the future.
 Without further ado – our comprehensive guide to traveling Iceland:

 TABLE OF CONTENTS

 (simply click on where you wanna jump to)

 1. Suggested trip length (and season) for an unforgettable stay.